Intention setting starts with identifying what’s truly important to you and then focusing daily on ways you can embody your core values

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Registered psychotherapist Natacha Duke, MA, RP, shares a walkthrough on how to set your intentions and why it’s beneficial for anyone at any age.
+Registered psychotherapist Natacha Duke, RP, shares a walkthrough on how to set your intentions and why it’s beneficial for anyone at any age.

 Intention setting is the mindful practice of identifying what’s truly important to you and then focusing daily on ways you can embody your core values.
 Unlike resolutions or specific goals, intentions are like flexible guideposts that help you align your mind and body.
 In fact, you’re never really finished with this practice once you get started.